ekxide/iceoryx2/examples/rust/service_variants/README.md

 ## Example: IPC Publisher & Threadsafe Subscriber

-These examples use inter-process communication and show how service types affect service visibility and thread safety.
+These examples use inter-process communication and show how service variants affect service visibility and thread safety.

 * The **IPC Publisher** (`ipc::Service`) works like the default pub-sub example.